mdrathik/SysFile-Cleaner/README.md

 ## Installation

+### Windows
-1. Download the latest release from the [Releases](https://github.com/mdrathik/SysFile-Cleaner/releases) page
+1. Download the Windows installer from the [Releases](https://github.com/mdrathik/SysFile-Cleaner/releases) page
-2. Run the installer
+2. Run `Thumbs.db Cleanup Setup 1.0.0.exe`
+3. Follow the installation wizard
-3. Launch SysFile Cleaner from your applications menu
+4. Launch SysFile Cleaner from your Start menu

+### macOS
+1. Download the macOS installer from the [Releases](https://github.com/mdrathik/SysFile-Cleaner/releases) page
+2. Open `Thumbs.db Cleanup-1.0.0-arm64.dmg`
+3. Drag the application to your Applications folder
+4. Launch SysFile Cleaner from your Applications folder

 ## Development